MenaWANG/mlarena/README.md

 ```bash
 pip install mlarena==0.2.0 --no-deps
 ```
 If you are using earlier DBR runtimes, simply install `optuna` in addition.
-Note: [`optuna` is recommended by Databricks, while `hyperopt` will be removed from Databricks ML Runtime](https://docs.databricks.com/aws/en/machine-learning/automl-hyperparam-tuning/).
+Note: As of 2025-04-26, `optuna` is recommended by Databricks, while `hyperopt` will be [removed from Databricks ML Runtime](https://docs.databricks.com/aws/en/machine-learning/automl-hyperparam-tuning/).

 ## Usage Example